Sign In

 • Hair and Makeup Department.

 • Editorial.
 The editing team, not to be confused with TV editorial who perform a very separate role.
-Some productions opt to have the edit run alongside principal photography in a nearby location.
+Some productions opt to have the edit run alongside principle photography in a nearby location.

 • Rehearsal rooms.
 Space will need to be arranged for cast rehearsal or stunts.